NCBV/PCBS_NicolasBeauvais_project/README.md

 At the end of the experiment, the data (Subject number, word presented, response key pressed*, reaction time, correct/false response) is saved in a .xpd file, which can be read for example with R.
 *Response key labels: 115 = s, 107 = k

+Note: There is controversy about the IAT in the scientific literature, about its validity at external and internal levels.
+For more details see https://en.wikipedia.org/wiki/Implicit-association_test and the criticism and controversies section.
+The author of the code does not endorse any specific position regarding the IAT paradigm, this experiment is realized as a coding project for a programming course.